aditya-r-m/twisty-polyhedra/README.md

 Icosahedron   | 4         | 104973                  | 563                  | 2252

 Most puzzles are well behaved, but Dodecahedra are especially problematic for 3 reasons,
 1. Triangular faces can be incremented in size by adding 1 new layer of alternating triangular tiles on 1 of the sides.
 Square faces can be incremented in size by adding 1 new layer of square tiles on 2 of the sides.
-Pentagonal faces take 1 new layer of square tiles on all 5 sides for the least increment.
+Pentagonal faces take 1 new layer of rhobus tiles on all 5 sides for the least increment.
 Thus, the least increment we can do on Dodecahedra edge size is a jump of 2.
 2. It takes many simple twists to move any piece on a dodecahedra to the opposite end.
 3. The "star" clusters on dodecahedra inherently dislocate other pieces, so even the best commutators on them are much larger in size to maintain & process.